Skip to main content

 How it works

-Month-end and leap-year handling
+Month-end and leap years

 Why manual counts go wrong